 Jonathan joined Watsi on March 12th, 2013.
-Seven years ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Jonathan's most recent donation traveled 8,500 miles to support Jimmy, a future engineer from Kenya, to fund a right elbow repair.

 Jonathan has funded healthcare for 114 patients in 16 countries.